 Who are our volunteers?

-Supported by an active association, the membership is made up of approximately 45 active firefighters and EMS personnel, six scholarship students and auxiliary members.
+Supported by an active association, the membership is made up of approximately 45 active firefighters and EMS personnel, six scholarship students and 24 Fire Corps members.
 Sisters–Camp Sherman Fire District seeks volunteers to bolster its ranks in order to provide a wide range of services.
-We offer comprehensive benefits including quality training, flexible station assignments, an accidental death and dismemberment insurance policies, workman’s comp, air and ground ambulance benefits, length of service award, shift meal reimbursement.
+We offer comprehensive benefits including quality training, flexible station assignments, an accidental death and dismemberment insurance policies, workman’s comp, air and ground ambulance benefits, length of service award and shift meal reimbursement.

 Sisters – Camp Sherman Fire District has a vision for expanding our volunteer base to include a diverse membership.
-We encourage the volunteerism of qualified men and women of all ethnicities and backgrounds.
+We encourage the volunteerism of qualified men and women of all ethnicity and backgrounds.